 The general intellectual climate of this time is typified by the literary and philosophical gatherings in the homes of wealthy patrons or learned men, and the heated discussions that took place there.
-Very engaging accounts of these have survived in the writings of an unappreciated but gifted littérateur.
-Men went on journeys in search of knowledge; linguists hastened to the heart of Arabia to learn the pure tongue; geographers went to visit the lands conquered by Islam; and Ḥunain arrived in Syria to study Greek and search for books to take back with him.
+Very engaging accounts of these have survived in the writings of an unappreciated but gifted littérateur.1 Men went on journeys in search of knowledge; linguists hastened to the heart of Arabia to learn the pure tongue; geographers went to visit the lands conquered by Islam; and Hunain arrived in Syria to study Greek and search for books to take back with him.

 The generous support of literary men by the Caliphs set an example to the members of certain old and well-known families who had attained power and wealth.
 The Barmakids, although primarily concerned with government and administration, paid thousands of dirhams to medical men and translators of books.2 The Nowbakht family, less interested in politics, were distinguished authors themselves, translated books from Persian, and supported those who translated from Greek.3 Furthermore they held regular meetings in their homes at which religious as well as literary subjects were discussed.
-One of them 'entertained a group of those who translated books on philosophy'; and himself wrote a detailed commentary on the De Generatione et Corruptione of Aristotle.
+One of them 'entertained a group of those who translated books on philosophy';4 and himself wrote a detailed commentary on the De Generatione et Corruptione of Aristotle.
 The Munajjim (astronomer) family who, as their name shows, were interested in astronomy, became perhaps the most famous patrons of literature in Baghdad.
-They also were authors themselves, held meetings and, we are told, were enterprising enough to help their wealthy friends to start private libraries; 'they used to provide for a group of translators . . . about five
+They also were authors themselves, held meetings and, we are told, were enterprising enough to help their wealthy friends to start private libraries; 'they used to provide for a group of translators . . . about five hundred dinārs per month for translations; and for their company.'1 And Zayyāt, the son of an olive-oil merchant of Țabaris-tān, who became the vizier to three different Caliphs, did not fail in the patronage of literature.
+His 'bounties to the translators and copyists was nearly two thousand dinārs every month.
+And many books were translated in his name.'2 There were also some Arabs equally interested and enthusiastic about the new learning.
+It was in this brilliant milieu, at a time when the age of Arabic prose and poetry was approaching its zenith, that Islamic philosophy began to take shape with a free and vigorous exercise of reason.

-'''

-· Cf. Tawḥīdī: Muqābasāt; Imtā'.
+1 Cf. Tawḥīdī: Muqābasāt; Imtā'.

-'''